 Alpha Psi Omega

-Our chapter meets in conjunction with the United States Institute for Theatre Technology Student Chapter (USITT) chapter meetings on Thursdays at 5 pm in the Blythe O’Sullivan Studio Theatre in the Hartmann Center.
+Our chapter meets in conjunction with the United States Institute for Theatre Technology Student Chapter (USITT) chapter meetings on Wednesdays at 5 pm in the Blythe O’Sullivan Studio Theatre in the Hartmann Center.

 Alpha Psi Omega is a national honorary theatre fraternity; Bradley's chapter of Alpha Psi Omega is the Kappa Epsilon cast.

 The purpose of Alpha Psi Omega is the following:

 • To stimulate interest in the theatre within our department, the university, and the community.

 • To maintain an open line of communication between the faculty and the students of the theatre department.